Yanivhass/Missile-Command/readme.txt

 sprites - graphics for env, change the files to whatever you like

-agents folder - scripts for running algorithms random_agent - random agent to test the environment DQN_agent - basic script of DQN implementation rllib_agent - train Rllib algorithms on the environment
+agents folder - scripts for running algorithms random_agent - random agent to test the environment DQN_agent - basic script of DQN implementation for testing rllib_agent - train Rllib algorithms on the environment

+We currently support PPO & IMPALA